course: Master Project DSP

 In the course of the semester, the lab is supported in the form of a weekly online meeting, in which participation is mandatory.
-To pass the lab, we expect a submission of the best-performing solution to kaggle, a final report which documents the code and its performance, and a final presentation via an online meeting tool.
+To pass the lab, we expect a deployed and executable submission of the best-performing solution via GitHub, a final report (Latex) which documents the code and its performance, and a final presentation via an online meeting tool.

 - Basic knowledge of digital signal processing and machine learning

 - ideally, experience in Python programming